 Civic Media Design Studio This two-class sequence introduces concepts, methods and practices of civic media.
 The studio provides opportunity for students to make media in expressive or design modalities, and to develop skills in working with partners.
 The studio will provide a guided space in which to critically evaluate case studies in Civic Media and develop production, project management, and evaluation skills.
 Students hone collaborative development and production skills that correspond with their project.

 Production Electives will focus on production elements of the curriculum.
 These allow students to complement the theory and method seminars with concentrations in production-oriented courses.
 Below is a sample of the production courses that would align with the CMAP program.
 This list is not complete, but offers a sample of the type of courses CMAP will offer to students.

 UpRiver is a game that the teaches the principles of flood prediction, specifically along the Zambezi River

 @Stake is a role-playing and tabletop card game that fosters democracy, empathy, and creative problem solving for civic issues.

-Emerging Citizens is a suite of digital multiplayer games and media literacy curriculums that teach students how to critique and create civic media.
+Emerging Citizens Emerging Citizens is a free-to-play suite of digital multiplayer games that teach students how to critique and create civic media.